 There are cyclists who use their smartphones with apps like Strava or Google Maps for navigation while riding.
 This can be a good decision especially if you don’t want to spend on a dedicated bike computer which can cost hundreds.

-If you’re a fan of iPhones, then you’ll love these mounts below.
+If you’re a fan of iPhones, then you’ll love these below.
 Bear in mind that they’re for specific iPhone models due to their varying dimensions.
 So, be extra careful and double-check your iPhone model.

 Nite Ize Wraptor

 True to its name, the Nite Ize Wraptor wraps around your iPhone and the handlebars to securely mount it to your bike.